Here's how business owners in health and finance can generate tens of thousands of leads and open up 6 to 7-figure revenue streams...

 Coordinates: A few miles west of Boise, Idaho

-One day, during an angst-ridden rant about how college is a scam and 9 to 5 jobs suck, my brother Jeff Lenney (an SEO badass) told me that since I was already a good writer, I should look into becoming a "copywriter."
+Because one day, during an angst-ridden rant about how college is a scam and 9 to 5 jobs suck, my brother Jeff told me that since I was already a good writer, I should look into becoming a "copywriter."

 I had no clue what that was.